Comments

 of several popular gardening books.
 She has designed gardens

-across Europe and in the United States.
+United States.
 For a number of years,

 she was in charge of the National Trust Gardens at Tintinhull

-House in Somerset.
-Her books include 'color
+Her books include Colour

-'Penelope Hobhouse’s Garden Designs', and 'Penelope Hobhouse’s
+Penelope Hobhouse’s Garden Designs, and Penelope Hobhouse’s

-Natural Planting'.
+Natural Planting.

 |